Vey-Digital/ThriveMap-Public-/README.md

 ## What is ThriveMap?

-ThriveMap is a behavioral insight system.
+ThriveMap is a behavioral reflection and insight system for people who want more than a blank page.

-It is designed for people who want to understand:
+It is designed to help users understand:
 - how they actually show up
 - what patterns keep repeating
-- what is changing
+- what is changing over time
-- what is worth carrying forward
+- what is worth carrying into the next season

-This is not a blank-page journaling app.
+This is not just a journaling app.
-This is a structured system for pattern awareness, grounded reflection, and intentional action.
+It is a more structured way to reflect, review, and learn from what you have actually lived.

 ---